TrueBlocks/trueblocks-core/docs/content/docs/chifra/admin.md

   -v, --verbose      enable verbose (increase detail with --log_level)

 Notes:
-  - The --freshen option is an alias of the --init option.
+  - The --freshen option is similar to --init, but checks UnchainedIndex first.
   - One of --list, --init, or --freshen is required.
   - The --share option only works if the IPFS daemon is running.
   - Re-run chifra init as you wish.
 It will repair or freshen the index.